 The institute, and this exhibition, did not intend to be comprehensive or exhaustive about the history of the news media in America from 1730 to 1865, but rather to provide a broad overview of trends and developments and a sampling of historical materials representative of such from the AAS collections.
 We tried to include geographic diversity in the materials wherever possible, though this was more difficult to do with certain topics where our holdings are not as extensive.
 (Although our holdings are national in scope, our manuscript collection in particular, for example, is largely focused on New England.)
 We also slightly reorganized the structure of the course when building this exhibition to better suit an online platform.

 The production of this exhibition was truly collaborative.
 It was curated by David Nord, James Moran, and Kayla Haveles Hopper, outreach coordinator at AAS, and features the work of several institute participants.
 Special thanks to those institute participants who contributed to this exhibition through projects completed during the program: Beth Banning, Timothy Beirne, Josiah Burden, Abby Church, Philip Crossman, Kristine Diano, Charlene Diaz, Paul Flaherty, Brittany Lare, Kathleen Moylan, Jeffrey Natoli, Tanya Pastor, Gwyn Reece, Andrew Swan, and Howard Wilf.

-We would like to extend special thanks to the National Endowment for the Humanities, an independent agency of the United States government, for the funding to host the institute and build the exhibition.
+We would like to extend special thanks to the National Endowment for the Humanities, an independent agency of the United States government, for the funding to host the institutes and build the exhibition.

 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.